dipscope/TypeManager.TS/README.md

 @Injectable()
 export class UserService
 {
-    public prop: string;
+    public property: string;
 }
 ```

 In most cases you will work in environment where dependency injection system is already setted up.
 In this case you have to implement custom `Injector` to be used instead of our default one.
 Besides you should follow the steps to register injectable services specified by the vendor.
 This means that you should not use `Injectable` decorator from our package.
-You can read more about [creating a custom injector](#defining-custom-injector) in the separate section.
+You can read more about [creating a custom injector](#defining-custom-injector) in a separate section.

 If you are using [reflect-metadata](https://github.com/rbuckton/reflect-metadata) the injection of services can be simplified.